 Shortcut to becoming a better software developer

 What can make you a better software developer in a short time?
-I would say that using new tool that greatly improves your work performance is one of the solutions.
+I would say that using a new tool that significantly improves your work performance is one of the solutions.
 Imagine that you could drop the time required to find and fix an error by 300% by just learning a new tool.
-You could invest the saved time in development of the new features in your project.
+You could invest the saved time in the development of the new features in your project.
 Work on your project, don’t fight with bugs, they are just annoying and nothing more!

 Debug or Reverse Debug?

 While I’m sure you are familiar with the former, have you ever heard about them later?